ROCm/omnitrace/docs/conceptual/omnitrace-feature-set.rst

 how fast or slow the code on GPU is if the application has a
 bottleneck on waiting on the GPU.

-Use OmniTrace to obtain a high-level view of the entire application.
+Use Omnitrace to obtain a high-level view of the entire application.
 Use it to determine where the performance bottlenecks are and obtain clues to why these bottlenecks are happening.
-If you want extensive insight into the execution of individual kernels on the GPU, AMD Research is working on another tool for this but you should start with the tool which characterizes the broad picture: OmniTrace.
+If you want extensive insight into the execution of individual kernels on the GPU, AMD Research is working on another tool for this but you should start with the tool which characterizes the broad picture: Omnitrace.

-With regard to the CPU, OmniTrace does not target any specific vendor, it works just as well with non-AMD CPUs as with AMD CPUs.
+With regard to the CPU, Omnitrace does not target any specific vendor, it works just as well with non-AMD CPUs as with AMD CPUs.
-With regard to the GPU, OmniTrace is currently restricted to the HIP and HSA APIs and kernels executing on AMD GPUs.
+With regard to the GPU, Omnitrace is currently restricted to the HIP and HSA APIs and kernels executing on AMD GPUs.